united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/security/firewall-rules.md

 ### Whitelist Our Domain

-The first and most important step simply involves allowing access to our domain (management.umh.app) on the following ports:
+The first and most important step simply involves allowing access to our domain (management.umh.app) on the following port:

-- TCP port 80: HTTP traffic
 - TCP port 443: HTTPS traffic

-Ignoring this step or even worse, blocking access to our domain and corresponding ports, will result in a malfunctioning UMH instance.
+Ignoring this step or even worse, blocking access to our domain and corresponding port, will result in a malfunctioning UMH instance.

 ### Whitelist External Domains